 Where employees become entitled to acquire less than 5% equity interest in an employing, or associated company, it may be worth considering Employee Shareholder Shares which may still allow the employee to realise a tax free disposal on the first £100,000 of gain.

-Share options can be awarded under the Enterprise Management Incentive Scheme up to £250,000 per employee without a tax charge on either the company or employee.
-Gains made on exercising such options may be eligible for CGT Entrepreneur's Relief.
-This could save employees tax on the first £10 million of gains, if the shares have been held for one year, along with certain other conditions.
+Share options can be awarded under the Enterprise Management Incentive Scheme over shares worth up to £250,000 (valued on the date of grant) per employee without a tax charge on either the company or employee.
+No income tax is charged on the gains made on exercising such options, but the employing company may benefit from a corporation tax deduction for an equal amount.
+When the shares are sold, the employee may be eligible for CGT Entrepreneurs' Relief on their gains.
+This could save employees tax on the first £1 million of eligible gains, if the shares have been held for two years, along with certain other conditions.

 Businesses creating intellectual property may be able to claim cash tax benefits from HMRC on the following: